groupon/robo-remote/README.markdown

 #### Method Chaining

-RoboRemoteClient also allows you to call functions on the return value of a previous function via the com.roboremote.RoboRemoteClient.QueryBuilder class.
+RoboRemoteClient also allows you to call functions on the return value of a previous function via the com.groupon.roboremote.RoboRemoteClient.QueryBuilder class.
 You can chain together as many method calls as you would like.
 The drawback to this class is that you have to map Solo calls instead of using the pre-defined Solo class.

 *Traditional method call*:
 <pre><code>float textSize = solo.getText("Sample Text").getTextSize();</code></pre>